ToadHanks/Ramda_Functional_Programming/README.md

 I have used Ramda-> [here](https://ramdajs.com) and Javascript to implement the functions above.
 Each of these functions are  made up of smaller more module functions.

+Lastly, **print_a_dog.js** file is a small program will print out an image to the terminal from the dogs.json file.
+This mini program takes one command line argument, that will be converted to a number between 0 and 19, representing which image from the dogs.json JSON file to print to the terminal.
+If an invalid number (outside 0 to 19 or just not a number) or has no value, you can assume the image to print is at image 0.

 npm and Node.js
 ---------------
 To work on this program, Node.js can be used.
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 You can install Node.js by downloading the package [at](https://nodejs.org/).
 After installing, you will have both Node and the Node Package Manager (npm). npm is a package manager for the JavaScript programming language and can be used to manage workspaces, install dependencies, and many other features.